Independent Research Courses

 6. Students are required to meet with their Academic Supervisor on a regular basis throughout the course to discuss course work and progress (usually every one or two weeks).

-- One additional ABS designator full-course equivalent (FCE)
+- One additional INS designator full-course equivalent (FCE)

-- The completion of the majority of ABS FCE’s (recommended).
+- The completion of the majority of INS FCE’s (recommended).

 Eligibility & Restrictions